Geography Curriculum Intent

 Concepts taught include: place, space, scale, interdependence, physical and human processes, environmental impact, sustainable development, cultural awareness, cultural diversity.

-Provide a broad and balanced Geography education for all students which builds on prior knowledge and skills.
+At WCHS we aim to provide a broad and balanced Geography education for all students which builds on prior knowledge and skills.

 Engage students in learning which is enjoyable, stimulating and relevant to students now and for the future management of the planet.